yuulive/asdgafd/README.md

     Note that passing dictionary as an int is recommended, since then the dictionary only has to be prepared once.

     is_text specifies whether to output the data as text or as a blob.
-Note that when outputting as text the encoding depends on the sqlite database encoding. sqlite-zstd is only tested with UTF-8.
+Note that when outputting as text the encoding depends on the sqlite database encoding. mi is only tested with UTF-8.

     compact must be specified when the compress function was also called with compact.